-Do you ever feel that your teen is from another planet?
-They speak a language you don’t know.
-They have interests that you’ve never heard of and just don’t understand.
+Do you ever feel like your teenager is from another planet?
+They speak a language you don’t understand.
+They have interests that you’ve never heard of.
 It’s a common phenomenon.
 Teenagers are weird.

-That being said, they’re your teenagers and there are steps you can take to get closer to them, to better understand them.
+That being said, they’re your teenagers and there are steps you can take to better understand them and be closer.

-The first step to understanding your teen is to ask questions.
-Now there’s a strategy here.
-Many teens give yes/no answers when you ask them a question.
-The trick is to do it when they’re more likely to open up.
-Driving in the car seems to be a good time, assuming they don’t have their iPod blasting music in their little ears.
+The first step to understanding your teen is to ask questions, but be strategic about it.
+Many teens give yes or no answers when you ask them a question.
+The trick is to engage them when they’re more likely to open up, such as when they aren’t with friends or running around.
+Driving in the car seems to be a good time, assuming that they don’t have headphones in.

-When you ask questions, make sure to listen to the answers – even if you don’t understand half of the words they’re using.
+When you ask questions, make sure to listen to the answers even if you don’t understand half of the words they’re using.
 It’s okay to ask for clarification.
 As you’re listening, take mental notes.
-They’ll come in handy in the next step.
+This will also come in handy for step #2.

 Seriously, one of the best ways to better understand your teen is to listen in on their conversations.
-True, most of their conversations are via text message so listening in on those conversations is impossible.
-However, you can snag their cell phone from time to time and scan through the text messages.
+True, most of their conversations are via text message so “listening in” isn’t exactly an option, but you can snag their cell phone from time to time and read their text messages.